giftcards/FixedWidth/README.md

 you can also just iterate over the file reader which will cause it to return an iterator that returns line readers for each line in turn.

+the line reader follow `ArrayAccess` so you can use fiel names in the record spec to retrieve values. you can also use the `getField` and `getFields` methods to get a specific field or specific fields respectively. in all caes all the fields are formatted by the file reader's value formatter.

 Advanced
 --------